Andre Jackson: Amateur career

-Jackson was selected by the Texas Rangers in the 32nd round of the 2014 Major League Baseball draft out of Cienega High School in Vail, Arizona, but did not sign and chose instead to attend college at the University of Utah.
+Jackson attended Cienega High School in Vail, Arizona.
+The Texas Rangers selected Jackson in the 32nd round of the 2014 Major League Baseball draft, but he did not sign and chose instead to attend the University of Utah and play college baseball for the Utah Utes.
 In 2015, Jackson's freshman year, he played as an outfielder, and hit .179 over 44 games.
 As a sophomore in 2016, he batted .299 with twenty RBIs over 34 games alongside pitching to a 6.41 ERA over 11 relief appearances.
 After the season, he underwent Tommy John surgery, and missed the 2017 season.
 Despite this, he was still selected by the Los Angeles Dodgers in the 12th round of the 2017 Major League Baseball draft as a pitcher.